 For your child, Jewish camp is just plain fun.
-But we know it's much more than that-it's camp with a soul.
+But it's much more than that-it's camp with a soul.

 - Camp is exciting!
-Your kids will have the summer of their lives while exploring independence, friendship, community, diversity, giving back, inclusion, integrity, and collaboration. - Jewish camp is packed with action: boating, basketball, biking, ceramics, filmmaking, rock climbing, cooking, archery, ziplining, softball, horseback riding, painting, drama, dance-you name it! - Camp promotes your child's individual growth in an enriching Jewish environment.
-At camp, kids have cool, Jewish role models that inspire confidence and independence, guiding your child to think creatively, build self-esteem, communicate more effectively, and discover interests and talents. - Campers become leaders.
-Camp activities emphasize independence, communication, problem solving, collaboration, and leadership skills that have become necessary in our 21st century world. - There's a Jewish camp for everyone-no matter what your background is, there's a Jewish camp where your child will have fun, be comfortable, learn about themselves, and explore their identity. - Every camp does "Jewish" differently in this guide, we'll help you ask the right questions.
+Your kids will have the summer of their lives while also discovering values like independence, friendship, community, fairness, diversity, giving back, inclusion, integrity, collaboration, and heritage. - Jewish camp is packed with action: boating, basketball, filmmaking, rock climbing, cooking, archery, painting, drama, dance-you name it! - Camp promotes your child's individual growth in an enriching Jewish environment.
+At camp, kids have cool, Jewish role models.
+Staff members inspire confidence and independence, guiding your child to think creatively, build self-esteem, listen and communicate more effectively, and discover interests and talents. - The impact of overnight Jewish camp is immediate and lasting.
+Studies show that children who go to Jewish camp are more likely to become adults who value their heritage, are engaged in their communities, and support more causes throughout their lives. - Campers become leaders.
+Camp activities emphasize independence, communication, problem solving, collaboration, and leadership skills that have become necessary in our 21st century world. - There's a Jewish camp for everyone-no matter what your background is, there's a Jewish camp where your child will have fun, be comfortable, learn more about themselves, and explore their Jewish identity.